 - The requisite balance can be maintained over your accounts and over those of your immediate family members.

-In the same way, other banks also keep a criteria of maintaining high balance in saving bank account.
-That simply means that bank would get lots of cash to use for their own business and naturally they can treat these customers very well.
-Check out this survey on best banks in India.
+In the same way, other banks also keep criteria for maintaining a high balance in saving bank account.
+That simply means that the bank would get lots of cash to use for their own business and naturally they can treat these customers very well.
+Check out this survey on the best banks in India.

 A Priority banking customer has few advantages over normal customers and gets more features.
 Some of the most common one’s are